divergentti/Micropython-for-ESP32/esp32-mhz19-ili9341-touchscreen/README.md

+Update 11.10.2022:
+- Added LCD backlight control.
+Use two transistors, PNP and NPN as a driver.
+Select proper GPIO (in the parameters.py now 27).
+- Added MQTT SSL and BACKLIGHT_TIMEOUT parameters to the runtimeconfig.json

 Update 10.10.2022:
 - Reorganized the code, updated I2C to Soft2IC due to Micropython 1.19.1 requirements.
 - Implemented better details screen activation procedures and checkups.